-As your child’s first teacher, you are in the best position to support their transition to school through establishing routines and providing positive experiences.
+As your child’s first teacher, you are in the best position to support their transition from home or kindy to school through establishing routines and providing positive experiences.
 A positive start to school can lead to a lifelong love of learning, and your help is important for your child to navigate this part of their lives.

 Talking with your child encourages them to communicate their ideas and feelings and better understand what other people may be feeling too.
-By discussing what your child sees and understands about everyday family events, you are helping them manage their own feelings and develop empathy.
+By discussing what your child sees and understands about everyday family events, you are helping them manage their own feelings and develop emotional literacy.

 Reading together will develop your child’s language, thinking and literacy skills.
 Books and stories can also help children understand what to expect in new situations.
 Reading can happen anywhere that there are words; you can encourage your child to read packages at the supermarket, street signs or children’s books around the home.